bpp/bpp-manual/bpp-4-manual.md

 consensus tree, with posterior probabilities for nodes.

 #### MCMC output file
-The MCMC sample of species trees is collected in the file mcmc.txt.
+The MCMC sample of species trees is collected in the file out.mcmc.txt.
 Below are five lines from that file.
 The numbers after `:` are the branch lengths ($\tau$s), while those after `#` are the $\theta$s.
 ```{ .yaml .no-copy }